ajmvfr/recipe_site/readme.txt

-This project was a training project I used to lear CSS development
+This project was a training project I used to learn CSS development